 Council has adopted Zoning Amendment Bylaw No. 1871, 2018, which places a temporary ban on cannabis retail sales and commercial production within Town boundaries.
 This bylaw will remain in place until new regulations governing cannabis sales, production, and business licencing are implemented.

 Currently, there are no zoning regulations in regards to cannabis related businesses within Town limits.
-If appropriate Bylaws/Bylaw amendments are not in place in advance of Federal legalization (October 17th), cannabis retail stores would be able to operate in any zone where retails sales are permitted, without appropriate land-use and business regulations in place.
-Bylaw No. 1871 will give the Town the time necessary to conduct further public consultation and determine the best path forward for our community.
+If appropriate Bylaws/Bylaw amendments were not put in place in advance of Federal legalization (October 17th), cannabis retail stores would be able to operate in any zone where retails sales are permitted, without appropriate land-use and business regulations.
+Bylaw No. 1871 gives the Town the time necessary to conduct further public consultation and determine the best path forward for our community.